QubesOS/qubes-doc/building/building-whonix-template.md

 # Select 3.2 or 4.0 for version
 # Stable
 # Yes (we want to build only templates)
-# Select builder-fedora, builder-debian, template-whonix, mgmt-salt (builder will complain if you don't include builder-fedora, but we don't actually use it)
+# Select builder-fedora, builder-debian, template-whonix, mgmt-salt (setup won't let you continue if you don't include builder-fedora, but we don't actually use it)
 # Choose Yes to add adrelanos's third party key
-# Yes (to download)
+# Yes (to download sources)
 # Select whonix-gateway, whonix-workstation (for the currently shipping templates)
 ~~~